Farmer using data insights to manage field of crops.

 How is conformance status verified?

 Every producer registered in the GLOBALG.A.P. certification system is assigned a 13-digit GLOBALG.A.P. identification number (e.g., a GLOBALG.A.P.
 Number (GGN)).
 This number allows real-time verification of conformance status in the GLOBALG.A.P.
-IT systems, upholding our rigorous transparency requirements throughout the supply chain.
+IT platform, upholding our rigorous transparency requirements throughout the supply chain.

 In order to maintain a valid letter of conformance, the producer must continue sharing data for all relevant metrics on a monthly basis.
-If the data is not shared with the GLOBALG.A.P.
-Secretariat by the 25th of the following month, the producer receives a warning notification from their CB.
+If the data is not shared with GLOBALG.A.P. by the 25th of the following month, the producer receives a warning notification from their CB.
 After the third warning notification, the product is suspended until the gap in the data is closed.
 This process is handled via your chosen CB.

 Producers can control data access and privacy rights for audit reports, and the reports are not shared publicly or with third parties.